Five Tips For Safe Snow Removal

 Overall the evidence supports the anecdotal belief that snow removal and heart attacks are intimately related.
 If you have what is termed a “weak” heart, both using a shovel or a snow blower can place extra stress on it.
 The results can be more than injurious; they can be fatal.

-5. See Clearly: Even though you are bundled up, do make sure you can see clearly.
+Even though you are bundled up, do make sure you can see clearly.
 Wear a hat and a scarf, but make sure you can see both straight ahead and peripherally.
 This allows you to work safely.
-You can see the path in front and the area around you.
-You can see where the snow blower is throwing the snow.
+See the path in front and the area around you and see where the snow blower is throwing the snow.
 You can see if any snow plow is on the road or coming down your sidewalk.

 Keeping Snow Removal Safe: Reducing the Risk